yshavit/llm-notes/book/03-The-LLM/01-llm-architecture.md

 I find it useful to think about LLMs in three hierarchical perspectives:

 1. The fundamental concepts
-2. Mathematical optimizations of those concepts
+2. Algebraic reformulations of those concepts
 3. The actual implementation

 This book will primarily focus on the first two perspectives, and ignore the third altogether.
 For implementation, you should refer to resources like [Sebastian Raschka's _Build a Large Language Model (From Scratch)_][Raschka] or [Hugging Face's course] (which I haven't read, but I hear good things about).

-:::{note} Mathematical "optimizations"
+:::{note} This is not standard terminology
-I use this phrase for lack of a better term.
-It's all still just math, and in that sense there's nothing really to optimize.
-The idea I'm trying to convey is that this perspective represents the fundamental concepts in a way that can be more directly translated to optimized code.
+The way I break down these perspectives --- and in particular, the separation between fundamental concepts and algebraic reformulations --- isn't standard.
+Most texts combine the concepts and algebraic formulations, which makes for a more streamlined description, but one that I find harder to follow.

-This isn't a standard term, so if you can think of a better word, let me know!
+If you read other materials on LLMs, just be aware that they'll likely combine perspectives 1 and 2 into just a single "here's what's going on".
 :::

 [Raschka]: https://www.manning.com/books/build-a-large-language-model-from-scratch